How do you collect your scrap?

-The easiest way of collecting your kitchen waste at home is to have a separate collection container, close to wear you prepare food.
-These are known as a kitchen tidy bin or kitchen caddy.
+The easiest way to collect your kitchen food scraps at home is to have a separate collection container, close to where you prepare food.
+These are known as a kitchen caddy.

-Some Councils provide the first kitchen tidy bin free of charge.
-Otherwise you can re-use an ice cream tub, or purchase one for around $10 from your local hardware store.
+Some Councils provide the first kitchen caddy free of charge.
+Otherwise you can re-use an ice cream tub, snap-lock container or purchase one for around $10 from your local hardware store.

-There are many different options of kitchen tidy bins to suit all households and kitchens – Click here to download a handy guide from Tweed Shire Councils.
+There are many different options of kitchen caddies to suit all households and kitchens – Click here to download a handy guide from Tweed Shire Council.

 How to use your kitchen tidy bin?

-There is actually no need to line your kitchen tidy bin at all, as they can be washed in the dishwasher.
-However, if you do want to use a liner, newspaper can be used or a Council approved compostable bin liner (these are usually bright green in colour).
-No biodegradable, degradable or ordinary plastic bags can be used.
-If in doubt as to where you can purchase the compostable bin liners, contact your local Council.
+There is actually no need to line your kitchen caddy at all, as they can be washed in the dishwasher.
+However, if you would prefer a liner, newspaper can be used or a Council approved 100% compostable bin liner (these are usually bright green in colour).
+Please remember, no biodegradable, degradable or ordinary plastic bags can be used as these are made from plastic.
+If in doubt as to where you can purchase compostable bin liners, contact your local Council.

-Please click here for an easy guide on how to use your kitchen tidy bin.
+Check it out this easy guide on how to use your kitchen caddy.